datagrok-ai/public/help/develop/admin/deploy/deploy-docker-swarm.md

 7. Check if Datagrok started successfully: `http://<DATAGROK_VM_IP_ADDRESS>:8080`, login to Datagrok using the username "`admin`" and password "`admin`".

-8. Edit settings in the running Datagrok platfom (Tools -> Settings...).
+8. Edit settings in the running Datagrok platform (Tools -> Settings...).
 Do not forget to click Apply to save new settings.
     * Scripting:
         * CVM Url: `http://<CVM_VM_IP_ADDRESS>:8090`
         * CVM URL Client: `http://<CVM_VM_IP_ADDRESS>:8090`